Thomas Swann

-Thomas Swann (February 3, 1809 – July 24, 1883) was an American lawyer and politician who also was President of the Baltimore and Ohio Railroad as it completed track to Wheeling and gained access to the Ohio River Valley.
-Initially a Know-Nothing, and later a Democrat, Swann served as the 19th Mayor of Baltimore (1856–1860), later as the 33rd Governor of Maryland (1866–1869), and subsequently as U.S. Representative ("Congressman") from Maryland's 3rd congressional district and then 4th congressional district (1869–1879), representing the Baltimore area.
+Thomas Swann (February 3, 1809 – July 24, 1883) was an American lawyer and politician who also was president of the Baltimore and Ohio Railroad as it completed track to Wheeling and gained access to the Ohio River Valley.
+Initially a Know-Nothing, and later a Democrat, Swann served as the 19th mayor of Baltimore (1856–1860), later as the 33rd governor of Maryland (1866–1869), and subsequently as the U.S. representative from Maryland's 3rd congressional district and then 4th congressional district (1869–1879), representing the Baltimore area.

 Early life and career

-Swann was born in Alexandria, Virginia, the fourth son borne by the former Jane Byrd Page, a member of one of the First Families of Virginia.
+Swann was born in Alexandria, Virginia, the fourth son born to Jane Byrd Page, a member of one of the First Families of Virginia.
 His mother died three years later after a difficult childbirth.
 His attorney father, Thomas Swann, had served in the Virginia House of Delegates and with political connections to William Wirt and other Virginia lawyers in the national government, would become United States Attorney for the District of Columbia during this man's childhood.
 Although two of his brothers died between 1825 and 1829, Swann's elder brother Wilson Cary Swann (1806-1876) was educated with him and later rose to prominence as a physician, philanthropist, and social reformer in Philadelphia.

 The Swann brothers attended Columbian College (now George Washington University) in Washington, D.C., then the University of Virginia at Charlottesville.
 Thomas Jr. studied Ancient and modern languages and mathematics, but was also disciplined for disorderly conduct in 1825 and questioned in a gambling scandal the following year, which may have led him to enroll in a class in moral philosophy from prominent Virginia lawyer George Tucker.
 He also studied law under his father's guidance.